elipZis/ecs/README.md

 The entity and their components will be injected into all systems, intersecting the component type combination.
 More is ok, less does not match!

+#### Remove Entity

+To remove an entity, call e.g. `ecs.RemoveEntity(id uint64)` on the world or in a system.
+If you remove an entity, it will be marked to be removed before the next iteration.

+To immediately remove an entity, with consequences for subsequent systems, call `ecs.RemoveEntityNow(id uint64)`.

 ### Context

 Via `world.AddContext(...)` you can add anything as context, available globally to all systems to query for via `world.GetContext(...)`.